 |Sign-up offers?||Up to £250|

 Kuflink is fairly straightforward.
 Money can be added to your account via bank transfer.
-You will get email notification of new deals that come on to the website, where you can read further information about the proposition, the security and invest your chosen amount of funds.
-There are both self-select and auto-invest models, although the auto invest model is more of a black-box and pays a fixed amount of interest at a rate slightly lower than the self-select model.
+You will get email notification of new deals that come on to the website.
+This is where you can read further information about the proposition, the security and invest your chosen amount of funds.
+There are both self-select, auto-invest and ISA options.
+The auto invest model is more of a black-box (you do not select your investments) and pays a fixed amount of interest at a rate slightly lower than the self-select model.

-The loans tend to be for mostly residential properties and are secured by first legal charges, although on rare occasions I have seen loans which are second charge and development loans on the platform.
+The loans tend to be for mostly residential properties and are secured by first legal charges.
+On rare occasions I have seen loans which are second charge and development loans on the platform.
 The time period for loans tends to be shorter, as bridging finance (as the name implies) simply fills a gap between two lenders.
 Loan interest is paid monthly and the loans are non-amortising, meaning that the principal of the loan is only repaid on maturity.

 How are funds protected?

 There is no provision fund to compensate lenders on losses.
-Instead, Kuflink take a first-loss 5% stake in every loan (which used to be 20%), which combined with a max LTV of 75% would need a 30% loss before lenders saw any loss to their capital (assuming no fees and first charge held).
-Currently there are no previous cases to show how a loan default might play out, although it could be argued that we are crossing into bear market territory as far as property is concerned.
-Many of the loans I have seen are for residential properties at the lower end of the market, a valuation for which should be far more accurate than for a larger one that needs redevelopment.
+Instead, Kuflink take a first-loss 5% stake in every loan.
+Combined with a max LTV of 75%, this would need a 30% loss before lenders saw any loss to their capital in the event of a default (assuming no fees and first charge held).
+Currently there are no previous cases to show how a loan default might play out.
+It could be argued that we are crossing into bear market territory as far as property is concerned.
+Many of the loans I have seen are for residential properties at the lower end of the market.
+Valuation for these should be far more accurate than for a larger one that needs redevelopment.